williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the [ID Token header](#claims-in-the-header-section).

-The ID Token are signed by an RSA private key.
+The ID Token is signed by an RSA private key.
 Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID Token header.
 To minimize the effects of key rotation, your application should check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-discovery-document) for a new public key and `kid`.

 All apps must roll over keys for adequate security.
 Please note the following: